 STEP ONE: PREP & PRIME

 Before you can start painting, you must clean any debris or oil away from the piece so that the paint will stick.
 I also used pliers to pull the staples out when I removed the back board that’s behind the top shelf.
 It was surprisingly in perfect condition.
 I used that as an opportunity to add a little splash of teal.
 I also taped off the casters.
 You can remove them, but meh.

 I used Krylon Fusion White Spray Paint Primer.
 The Krylon Fusion line is safe for plastics, which is what you need for painting laminate furniture.
 It took two coats to cover this, which was about a can and a half of primer.

 When you’re looking at primers, they usually come in white, gray, or black.
 I always choose white for pieces that I plan to paint white or bright colors.
-I feel like they give a perfect blank canvas and make the colors appear brighter.
-I keep black for projects that I’m painting darker.
-I save gray for metallic finishes.
+This choice will create a perfect blank canvas and make the colors appear brighter.
+I keep black primer for projects that I’m painting darker and save gray primer for metallic finishes.

 You can choose how you want, but this is a rule of thumb that I follow regardless of what type of project I’m painting.

 STEP TWO: COVER THE BACKER BOARD WITH FABRIC

 While my primer dried, I turned my attention to the backer board that I salvaged.
 On closer inspection, I saw it had several little cracks.
 It was still sturdy, so I decided to cover it up to save it.
 It gave stability to the cart.
 Once I removed it, the little cart was quite wobbly.